 General Advice for TXP and #61 Rapid Polish

 How much to use?
 In rotary tumblers we use 2 tablespoons of TXP polish per pound of material (rocks plus ceramic media) in the barrel.
 In vibratory we use 1/2 tablespoon of either TXP or Rapid Polish per pound of material in the bowl.
 We don't use Rapid Polish in rotary - it was designed specifically for vibratory.

 Preparation for polishing: Most people go straight from fine grit (500 or 600 grit) to TXP.
 Some people who use #61 Rapid Polish do an additional step with 1000 grit.
 We don't use 1000 grit in our everyday polishing, but if we were tumbling for a special project we might use it.

-How long to polish: We run TXP for one week in a rotary tumbler.
+How long to polish?
+We run TXP for one week in a rotary tumbler.
 When using TXP or #61 Rapid Polish in a vibratory tumbler we run for one day, check the polish, and continue if we think it can be improved.
-Most of the time we polish in these aluminum oxides compounds for 48 to 72 hours.
+Most of the time we polish in these aluminum oxide compounds for 48 to 72 hours.
 We rarely go beyond 48 hours - when you start polishing longer amounts of time the bruises and chips will start adding up and any stray abrasive particles in the barrel will start working against you.